Toggle mobile menu visibility

 You can report scams to our partners, the Citizens Advice consumer helpline, online on the Citizens Advice website (opens new window) or by calling 0808 223 1133 (freephone), or you can report a scam to Action Fraud, the UK national fraud office using their online fraud reporting tool or by calling 0300 123 2040.

-Rogue Trader Alert - Doorstep Cold Callers claiming issues with properties' roof - 11 March 2024
+Rogue Trader Alert - Doorstep Cold Callers claiming issues with properties' roof - 11 November 2024

-We are continuing to warn residents to be aware of doorstep cold callers claiming they can see issues with roofs.
+We are warning residents to be aware of doorstep cold callers claiming they can see issues with roofs.
+This follows an incident in the Wroxham area where a male cold called at a property claiming that he could see issues with the properties' roof.

 Our advice is: